Malaysia's Anwar jailed for five years after losing appeal in sodomy trial

 Underlining the importance of the relationship, Psaki said retired U.S. Marine General John Allen, Obama's envoy for the U.S.-led coalition battling Islamic State, was in Malaysia on Tuesday for meetings with the defence minister and the deputy foreign minister.

-Anwar's jailing could undermine the opposition's unity and the challenge it poses but it could also galvanize dissent.
+Anwar's jailing could undermine the opposition's unity and the challenge it poses but it could also galvanise dissent.

 His party and the opposition alliance plan protests.
 Hundreds of supporters outside the court waved party flags and shouted "Down with Barisan Nasional", referring to the ruling coalition.